bahrus/be-decorated/README.md

 Note the specification of "virtualProps".
 Use of virtualProps is critical if we want to be guaranteed that our component doesn't break, should the native DOM element or custom element be enhanced with a new property with the same name.

-Within each shadow DOM realm, our decorator web component will only have an effective if an instance of the web component is plopped somewhere inside that ShadowDOM realm.
+Within each shadow DOM realm, our decorator web component will only have an effect if an instance of the web component is plopped somewhere inside that ShadowDOM realm.

 Although it is a bit of a nuisance to remember to plop an instance in each ShadowDOM realm, it does gives us the ability to avoid name conflicts with other libraries that use custom attributes.
 In the example above, if we plop an instance inside the ShadowDOM with no overrides: